 A contest, which has been started in Ne-waza, must be continued in Ne-waza.

-Golden Score rules do not apply to NL Judo.
+Golden Score rules do not apply to Adaptive Judo.
 Instead, decisions are made by Hantei.

 Scoring Points in Ne-waza

-At any time in NL Judo it is possible to make points with a throwing technique from Ne-waza.
+At any time in Adaptive Judo it is possible to make points with a throwing technique from Ne-waza.
 Except in Osae-komi-waza.

 The referee needs to acknowledge there will be differences between Ne-waza performances of techniques compared to Tachi-waza and adjust their assessment.